py60800/tunedb/Windows/README_Windows.md

 ## Start the application
 launch "tunedb.exe" from installation directory

+**Issue** Sometimes TuneDb hangs at startup on Windows, quit the app when asked by Windows and restart (if you have any clue, you're welcome...)

-Don't forget to read the Quick Start Manual (Manual.pdf) to understand how to use TuneDb
+**Don't forget to read the Quick Start Manual (Manual.pdf) to understand how to use TuneDb**